Certual/osuPoint/README.md

 ---

+## Author's Note

+I am a beginner developer, and I actively collaborated with AI to design, architect, and write this application.
+Even with the assistance of AI, I am putting my absolute best effort into refining this project, thoroughly testing its stability, and ensuring it delivers a truly competitive, top-tier ultra-low-latency experience.

+My primary goal and dedication is to improve the rhythm game experience and eliminate latency for anyone who wants to get the most responsive tablet gameplay possible.
+Any feedback, testing, bug reports, or community contributions are warmly welcomed!

+---

 ## What's New in v0.2.1

 * **Multi-Monitor Display Arbitrage:** Fixed the issue where absolute coordinates stretched across multiple monitors or glitched when cursor crossed display boundaries.
 By default, coordinates map strictly to the Primary Monitor (`MOUSEEVENTF_ABSOLUTE`), with optional support for dedicated secondary monitors (`monitor=N`).